devlaam/Leucine/README.md

 [info] welcome to sbt 1.8.2 (AdoptOpenJDK Java 11.0.10) [info] ...
 ```
-Now you should be able to run the demo's:
+Now you should be able to run the demo's (runs directly):
 ```
 leucine $ native/target/scala-3.2.1/leucine-out
 Started Actor examples on the Native platform.